 Set Current Location

-This heritage spot has been delighting beer lovers since 1883.
-Löwenbräukeller, a landmark in itself is merely a short walk away from both Stiglmaierplatz and Königsplatz stations.
-The famous beer garden and restaurant not only present an idyllic venue for casual dining but also second as an event venue reserved for special occasions, festivals and live football match screenings.
+A heritage spot dating back to 1883, Löwenbräukeller is a landmark which functions as a beer garden and restaurant.
+It is an idyllic venue for casual dining and an event venue reserved for special occasions, festivals and live football match screenings.
 The old building retains its earlier charm but has undergone renovations to accommodate even more guests.
-Traditional Bavarian dishes are served in the restaurant beside beer specialities; patrons can enjoy the weather and cool off in the cozy beer garden with classics like Radler, Russ and Apple Spritzer.
-Reservations are recommended for group dining.
+Traditional Bavarian dishes are served in the restaurant along with classic drinks like Radler, Russ and Apple Spritzer.

 The Paulaner Am Nockherberg is named after the Paulaner Monks who used to brew stout ("liquid bread") to make up for their lack of proper nutrition that their rules dictated.
 Today, that tradition is alive with this popular beer garden and pub that still serves the original recipe!
 The beer has become so popular, a beer festival was created and has grown to become synonymous with Oktoberfest and Fasching.
 Paulaner also features various rooms and parlors which can be used to host any event.
 Don't be afraid to bring your kids along either!